Zephyr-Ai-Event-Management/Zephyr-Resources/ticket_object.md

 - `meetup` (integer): The timestamp in milliseconds 30 minutes before the departure time.
 This is when the convoy is due to meetup.
 - `departure` (integer): The timestamp in milliseconds.
 This is the time when the convoy is due to depart.
 - `embed` (string): The ID of the event info embed, used by the bot to identify event information and make buttons work.
+- `finished` (boolean): Indicates whether the ticket has been dealt with.
+This is set to `true` upon acceptance and upon decline.

 Example Ticket Object
 ---------------------